Social value of work. Human values in social psychology

 • to mental abilities (cognitive processes, intellectual abilities, knowledge, skills)

-• spiritual relationship with oneself.
+• spiritual attitude towards oneself.

-2. Interpsychic relations - “Man is different”
+2. Interpsychic relationships - “Man - another”

 • microsocial relationships correspond to values such as love, family, friendship